Telekom Malaysia: UNIFI Mobile

 In January 2018, TM relaunched it mobile service as one unifi Mobile brand. unifi Mobile basically is a prepaid plan featured with no expiry as long the user stayed active. unifi mobile LTE network consists of 850 MHz FDD-LTE (Band 5), 2300 MHz TD-LTE (Band40) and TD-LTE 2600 MHz (Band 38). unifi mobile utilizes its TMgo 850 MHz LTE band 5 spectrum (refarmed from CDMA 850 MHz), and Celcom provides domestic roaming on 3G and 2G.
 On the 2.3 GHz WiMAX and 2.6 GHz LTE bands, TM rebranded P1 to webe in 2014 after the acquisition.

 TM One

 In August 2017, as part of its new execution approach, TM consolidated its enterprise and public sector operations, which includes its ICT and data services unit and rebranded them into a new brand “TM One”.

 Operations

 With the reconsolidation of TM's businesses in August 2017, TM's three customer-focused clusters are unifi, TM ONE and TM GLOBAL.

 TM GLOBAL

 TM GLOBAL focuses on the domestic and international wholesale business, in connectivity, data, infrastructure, voice and multimedia services.
 Based in Kuala Lumpur, TM GLOBAL oversees regional offices in Singapore, Hong Kong, the United Kingdom, United States, Dubai and Australia.
 With a presence in more than 50 countries, TM GLOBAL develops TM's terrestrial network, submarine cable system and satellite connectivity.

+In 2024, TM Global announced plans to expand its Klang Valley Data Centre (KVDC) in Cyberjaya and the Iskandar Puteri Data Centre (IPDC) in Johor to address increasing demand for both domestic and international data hosting services.
+This expansion is a part of Telekom Malaysia's roadmap to establish Malaysia as a preferred digital hub in Southeast Asia and aligns with its vision of becoming a digital powerhouse by 2030.

+The second phase of these expansions, set for commercial operations in 2025, will provide a combined IT load of approximately 20 MW and meet the Uptime Institute’s Tier-III standards along with the Leadership in Energy and Environmental Design (LEED) Silver Rating for sustainability.
+TM Global’s partnership with Nxera will further support the development of a hyperconnected, AI-ready data centre, enhancing Malaysia's infrastructure for cloud, advanced analytics, artificial intelligence, and the Internet of Things (IoT) applications.